 - The Villas

-After a welcome drink we were taken to our villa and as we approached couldn’t believe the whole place was just for us.
+After a welcome drink we were taken to our villa, and as we approached we couldn’t believe the whole place was just for us.
 As we walked inside it was another “wow” moment when we saw the astonishing sea views from the spacious living room.